 The quality of the CERES Aqua ES9 data is comparable to the quality of the ERBE ERBS single-satellite S9 data in terms of instantaneous gridded and monthly mean fluxes and scene identification.
-The major differences between CERES/Aqua and ERBE/ERBS are the field of view resolution, the spectral response of the instruments, the inclusion of rotating scanner plane data in the CERES product, and the local time of observation of CERES/Aqua.
+The major differences between CERES/Aqua and ERBE/ERBS are the field of view resolution, the spectral response of the instruments, and the local time of observation of CERES/Aqua.

-The deep space calibration maneuvers planned for early in the Aqua mission have been delayed, resulting in larger uncertainties in the CERES Aqua scan angle dependent offsets (zero-level counts) used in the level 1b BDS data product.
+The deep space calibration maneuvers planned for early in the Aqua mission were delayed, resulting in larger uncertainties in the CERES Aqua scan angle dependent offsets (zero-level counts) used in the level 1b BDS data product.
 BDS level 1b data is the input to the ES9 data product.
-The early unavailability of deep space scans puts a larger uncertainty on the CERES archived data products, and the Edition1 archived Data Quality Summary gives an estimate of this uncertainty.
-The Edition1 archived/validated version of the CERES Aqua data uses offsets determined using ground calibration data.
+The early unavailability of deep space scans puts a larger uncertainty on the CERES archived data products, and the Edition3 archived Data Quality Summary gives an estimate of this uncertainty.
+The Edition3 archived/validated version of the CERES Aqua data uses offsets determined using ground calibration data.
 While CERES/TRMM showed consistency of ground and in-space determined offsets of 1 digital count or better (roughly 0.5% or better) further indirect analysis as well as final deep space scans are required to confirm this level of consistency on the Aqua instruments.